danmalcolm/mvc-razor-display-and-editor-templates/README.md

 Note that the MVC4 editors support new HTML5 input elements.

-New HtmlHelper Extension Methods: EditorSection / EditorSectionFor and DisplaySection / DisplaySectionFor
+New HtmlHelper Extension Methods: EditorSection, EditorSectionFor, DisplaySection and DisplaySectionFor
 ---------------------------------------------------------------------------------------------------------

 In addition to the standard Razor templates, some new extension methods have been added to support the display of values with surrounding HTML, labels and validation elements.
 See DisplayExtensions and EditorExtensions - details to be documented soon.